TrudAX/denistrunin-blog/src/draft/performance-snifmonitor/index.md

 ---
 title: "Monitoring number one performance problem in Dynamics AX - parameters sniffing"
-date: "2021-06-27T22:12:03.284Z"
+date: "2021-06-09T22:12:03.284Z"
 tags: ["Performance", "SQL"]
 path: "/performance-snifmonitor"
 featuredImage: "./logo.png"
-excerpt: "The blog post describes a sample implementation for Dynamics AX business operations performance monitoring and performance analysis"
+excerpt: "The blog post describes a monitoring solution for SQL Server parameters sniffing issues"
 ---

-Business operations monitoring is used when you have some important processes in your Dynamics AX system and you want to control/measure the performance of them.
-It is an activity that may be done after the main Dynamics AX [performance optimization project](https://denistrunin.com/performance-audit) and usually it happens when some processes show unstable behaviour.
-Usually, the reasons for this are the following:
+One of the complex and probably most common problem in Dynamics AX performance tuning is a SQL parametest sniffing.
+I recently posted about how to [fix it](https://denistrunin.com/performance-sniffing), but in this blog post I want to focus on a sample approach of how to implement a monitoring solution for such types of problems.

-- Parameters sniffing
+## Parameters sniffing example
-- Some external processes that overload hardware

-## Performance log implementation detail

 Let's consider the example from the recent project.
 One the critical system processes was a Production journal time posting.
-After optimization it worked within acceptable levels(around 5 seconds) but then on Friday 3pm suddenly started considerable slower (like 30-50 seconds to post the journal, that was affected a lot of users)
+After the optimization it worked within acceptable levels(around 5 seconds) but then on Friday 3pm it suddenly started considerable slower (like 30-50 seconds to post the journal, that was affected a lot of users)

 ![Posting](PostingTimePanic.png)

-TOP SQL for the server looked like this(one TOP1 statement with a considerable large logical reads)
+[TOP SQL](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#get-top-sql) for the server looked like this(one TOP1 statement with a considerable large logical reads)

 ![Top SQL](TOPSQL.png)